King James Bible Online

-Genesis 29:15 (1611 King James Bible)
+Genesis 29:15

-¶ And Laban said vnto Iacob, Because thou art my brother, shouldest thou therefore serue me for nought? tell me, what shall thy wages be?
+“¶ And Laban said vnto Iacob, Because thou art my brother, shouldest thou therefore serue me for nought? tell me, what shall thy wages be?”

-- 1611 King James Bible
+1611 King James Version (KJV)

-Other Translations of Genesis 29:15
+Other Translations for Genesis 29:15

 And Laban said unto Jacob, Because thou [art] my brother, shouldest thou therefore serve me for nought? tell me, what [shall] thy wages [be]?

-- King James Version (Pure Cambridge 'Authorized Version')
+- King James Version

 And Laban said unto Jacob, Because thou art my brother, shouldest thou therefore serve me for nought?
 Tell me, what shall thy wages be?